jvidalallende/eacs-python-and-cpp-testing/README.md

 * Code coverage
   * [code coverage] Why just stop running unit test, why don't get some more information.

+# Environment to run the examples
+To be completed

+# Run with docker
+TBD

 # Authors

 This assignment is done by: